HongyuanH/blog/_posts/2016-08-14-Setup_NTPD_in_Ubuntu.md

 ```

 ## Connect GPS to your PC
 If your GPS device already has a **RS232 DE9** interface then all you have to do is to connect it to one of your PC's serial port.
-If unfortunately not, you may have to wire them manually.
+If, unfortunately there's no **RS232 DE9** interface, you may have to wire them manually.
 Take a look at [this post](http://www.rjsystems.nl/en/2100-ntpd-garmin-gps-18-lvc-gpsd.php) about how to wire different pins.

 Also make sure that your GPS antenna can receive signal from satellites properly.